-However, this policy change introduced in late 2017 means that to be eligible for the grant, organizations have to attest that their core mandate affirms the government’s view on a list of issues, including the government’s position on abortion, sexual orientation and gender identity or expression.
-Organizations unable or unwilling to make this attestation in whole or in part will be deemed ineligible for the grant.
+This policy change introduced in late 2017 meant that to be eligible for the grant, organizations had to attest that their core mandate affirms the government’s view on a list of issues, including the government’s position on abortion, sexual orientation and gender identity or expression.
+Organizations unable or unwilling to make this attestation in whole or in part were deemed ineligible for the grant.

-Further, we are concerned that this requirement could mean that churches or Christian summer camps, for example, will be ineligible to receive the grant if they wish to hire only students that share their religious beliefs.
+Many religious organizations that had applied for these grants and received them in past years became ineligible as a result of these changes.
+The policy also raised concerns that churches or Christian summer camps, for example, might be ineligible to receive the grant if they wish to hire only students that share their religious beliefs.

-These changes in eligibility are having a major impact on a wide range of Christian ministries, organizations and programs.
-But even more seriously, we believe these changes are a violation of the guaranteed freedoms of religion, thought, belief, opinion and association offered by Canada’s Charter of Rights and Freedoms, especially the provisions under Section 2.
+These changes in eligibility had a major impact on a wide range of Christian ministries, organizations and programs in 2018.
+But even more seriously, we believe these changes were a violation of the guaranteed freedoms of religion, thought, belief, opinion and association offered by Canada’s Charter of Rights and Freedoms, especially the provisions under Section 2.

 See the latest news below on how the government revised the rules in 2019 in an attempt to improve the situation for religious groups.